ossf/fuzz-introspector/doc/LanguageImplementation.md

   - ...
 functionUses:          int                       # The amount of functions that use (reach) this function.
 BranchProfiles:        list of branch profiles   # A list of conditional branch profiles used for branch block detection.
-  - Branch String:     string                    # source code path and line number of the branch.
+  - Branch String:     string                    # Source code path and line number of the branch.
     Branch Sides:                                # A pair of data about the branch
     - BranchSide:      string                    # Source code path and line number of the branch condition.
       BranchSideFuncs: list of strings           # A list of function names, of all functions reachable by the branch.